Forges de Clabecq

 Oil Crisis

 In 1975 about six thousand people worked at ‘Forges de Clabecq’.
 After the 1970s Oil Crisis, the decline of steel production in Europe began.
 A brief strike took place in 1993.
 But eventually in December 1996 the company went bankrupt.
-Meanwhile in 1997 parts of the factory site and installations, was bought by the steel company Duferco.
-Another part is owned by the Walloon region.
+Meanwhile, in 1997 parts of the factory site and installations, were bought by the steel company Duferco.
+The Walloon Region owns another part.
 The heavily polluted ground and water near the site was cleaned in 2008.
-Meanwhile the buildings and installations were demolished.
+Meanwhile, the buildings and installations were demolished.
 I visited the site in 2008.

 More reports on blast furnaces can be found here: HF-6 Seraing, Völklinger Hütte, HF-4 Charleroi and Rheinische Stahlwerke.